 She started Leadership Embodiment as she realised the principles of Aikido and Mindfulness were applicable in work, family and life generally, and offered a way for people to live life more skilfully and make a bigger contribution.

-Wendy has written several books about Leadership Embodiment and Aikido.
+Wendy wrote several groundbreaking books about Leadership Embodiment and Aikido.

 Leadership Embodiment’s Aikido Roots